What is the Council of Governors?

 - 4 Appointed Governors

 Governors are responsible for representing the interests of the Trust's Members, the public and the staff.
-Governors must act in the best interests of the Trust's and should adhere to the Trust's Values and Governors Code of Conduct.
+Governors must act in the best interests of the Trust's and should adhere to the Trust's Values and Governor Code of Conduct

 Governors are responsible for regularly feeding back information about the Trust, its vision and its performance to Trust Members, the public and the stakeholder organisations that either elected or appointed them.
 The Trust ensures Governors have appropriate support to help them discharge this duty.